Justin Roiland: Career

 In 2012, Adult Swim approached Harmon to produce a new animated series for their network.
 Harmon approached Roiland and, together, they created Rick and Morty (based on Roiland's previous work for Channel 101, "The Real Animated Adventures of Doc and Mharti"), which debuted in 2013 to widespread acclaim.
 The show quickly grew a fan community as audiences praised the show for its unique storytelling and incorporation of science fiction elements.
 Between 2013 and 2022, Roiland voiced Rick Sanchez and his grandson Morty Smith.
 In addition to the voice work, Roiland served as a co-writer and executive producer alongside Dan Harmon.
 By the end of season 1, Rick and Morty became one of the most successful shows Adult Swim ever produced.
 The success of the show spearheaded an entire franchise, with various themed merchandise being produced and sold.
 In addition to the show, an app called "Pocket Mortys" was created.
 On August 25, 2016, Roiland launched virtual reality studio Squanchtendo, a portmanteau of the company Nintendo and Rick and Morty character Squanchy.
 It was later renamed to Squanch Games.
 Its first full-length title, Accounting+, made in collaboration with William Pugh's studio, was released for PSVR on December 19, 2017.

-In January 2021, Roiland offered over a dozen artworks in his first NFT art collection, titled "The Best I Could Do".
-His highest-selling piece was his Simpsons homage The Smintons, sold at $290,100.
-The collection sold for a total of $1.65 million.
+In January 2021, Roiland sold a dozen artworks in an NFT art collection titled "The Best I Could Do" for a total of $1.65 million.
+His highest-selling piece, Simpsons homage The Smintons, sold at $290,100.
 Roiland also sold his first painting, titled mypeoplefriend, via auction by Sotheby's in July 2021.